fastoch/Complete_Web_Dev_ZTM/README.md

 When they'll click the "Find Out More" button, they'll be redirected to a form where they can enter their email address.

 First of all, we need to create a new account on Mailchimp.
 You can choose the free plan.
+Then go to the **Audience** menu and you'll find a default signup form for your future customers (formulaire d'inscription).

+You can customize this default form.
+Once done, go to the **Campaign** menu, and click on **Create Campaign**.

 ---